Chapter 1: Introduction to Utilitarianism

 - Derek Parfit (1984).
 Part Two: Rationality and Time, Reasons and Persons.
 Clarendon Press.

-- Andreas Mogensen (2019).
-The only ethical argument for positive 𝛿?. forthcoming in Philosophical Studies.
+- Andreas Mogensen (2022).
+The only ethical argument for positive 𝛿?.
+Philosophical Studies 179: 2731–2750.

 - Troy Jollimore (2018).
 Impartiality.
 The Stanford Encyclopedia of Philosophy.
 Edward N. Zalta (ed.).

 - Robert Goodin (1988).
-What is so special about our fellow countrymen?.
+What is so special about our fellow countrymen?
 Ethics 98(4): 663–686.

 Beyond Consequentialism